AmyCoding1/AI_Project_Reevaluating-Adversarial-Examples-in-Natural-Language_Replication/README.md

 # Replication of the experiments of the paper: "Reevaluating Adversarial Examples in Natural Language"

-This repository contains code and datasets to replicate the experiments in "Reevaluating Adversarial Examples in Natural Language."
+This repository contains code and datasets to replicate the experiments of "Reevaluating Adversarial Examples in Natural Language."

 ## Files